The Distributive Justice of the Market

 Such envy is reinforced by declining social mobility in the United States.
 Recent (2006-7) studies by the OECD (Organization for Economic Cooperation and Development) clearly demonstrate that the American Dream is a myth.
 In an editorial dated July 13, 2007, the New-York Times described the rapidly deteriorating situation thus:

-worse than their parents — is weaker in America than in Denmark, Austria,
+doing better or worse than their parents — is weaker in America than in

-Norway, Finland, Canada, Sweden, Germany, Spain and France.
-In America, there
+Denmark, Austria, Norway, Finland, Canada, Sweden, Germany, Spain and France.

-equivalent odds are under 25 percent, and they are less than 30 percent in
+Denmark, the equivalent odds are under 25 percent, and they are less than 30

 America’s sluggish mobility is ultimately unsurprising.
 Wealthy parents not only pass on that wealth in inheritances, they can pay for better education, nutrition and health care for their children.
 The poor cannot afford this investment in their children’s development — and the government doesn’t provide nearly enough help.
 In a speech earlier this year, the Federal Reserve chairman, Ben Bernanke, argued that while the inequality of rewards fuels the economy by making people exert themselves, opportunity should be “as widely distributed and as equal as possible.”
 The problem is that the have-nots don’t have many opportunities either."